How the SVS calculates your contributions

 If you have just become self-employed

 As already mentioned, the SVS calculates contributions on the basis of the minimum contribution base for the first three years.
+You can see the values for 2025 and percentages of each of the contributions (pension, health insurance, accident insurance, etc.) on this page from the SVS (in German).

 ATTENTION: If your profit is above the minimum contribution base during the first three years (you can find the current values on the SVS website), you will have to make additional payments (this is the ‘payment adjustment / Nachbemessung’ mentioned above)!